Horace Mann: Massachusetts legislature

-Mann was elected to the Massachusetts legislature in 1827, and in that role was active in the interests of education, public charities, and laws for the suppression of alcoholic drinks and lotteries.
-He established an asylum in Worcester, and in 1833 was chairman of its board of trustees.
+Mann was elected to the Massachusetts legislature in 1827 and, in that role, was active in the interests of education, public charities, and laws for the suppression of alcoholic drinks and lotteries.
+He established an asylum in Worcester, and in 1833, was chairman of its board of trustees.
 Mann continued to be returned to the legislature as a representative from Dedham until his removal to Boston in 1833.
-While in the legislature he was a member and part of the time chairman of the committee for the revision of the state statutes, and a large number of salutary provisions were incorporated into the code at his suggestion.
-After their enactment, he was appointed one of the editors of the work and prepared its marginal notes and its references to judicial decisions.
+While in the legislature, he was a member and part of the time chairman of the committee for the revision of the state statutes, and many salutary provisions were incorporated into the code at his suggestion.
+After their enactment, he was appointed one of the editors of the work and prepared its marginal notes and references to judicial decisions.
 He was elected to the Massachusetts State Senate from Boston in 1835 and was its president in 1836–1837.
-As a member of the Senate, he spent time as the majority leader, and aimed his focus at infrastructure, funding the construction of railroads and canals.
+As a member of the Senate, he spent time as the majority leader and aimed his focus at infrastructure, funding the construction of railroads and canals.

 Personal life

-In 1830, Mann married Charlotte Messer, who was the daughter of the president of Brown University.
-She died two years later on August 1, 1832, and he never fully recovered from the intense grief and shock that accompanied her death.
+In 1830, Mann married Charlotte Messer, the daughter of former Brown University president Asa Messer.
+She died two years later on August 1, 1832; he never fully recovered from the intense grief and shock that accompanied her death.

 In 1843, he married Mary Tyler Peabody.
 Afterward, the couple accompanied Samuel Gridley Howe and Julia Ward Howe on a dual honeymoon to Europe.
-They then purchased a home in West Newton, Massachusetts at the corner of Chestnut and Highland Streets.
+They subsequently purchased a home in West Newton, Massachusetts, at the corner of Chestnut and Highland Streets.
 Horace and Mary had three sons: Horace Mann Jr., George Combe Mann, and Benjamin Pickman Mann.

-Mann was the great-grandson of Samuel Man.